HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 For instance, the last time I went to the hardware store there was an entire aisle that was dedicated to just air filters!
 That’s right—air filters in nearly every size, thickness, material, and MERV rating.

-Today I’m going to talk about that last one—MERV rating.
+Today I’m going to talk about that last one—the MERV rating.

 Depending on your situation, one MERV rating will be more appropriate than another.